-Pay attention to visuals: The look of your home will have a big impact on how your neighbours react to you.
+Pay attention to visuals: The look of your home will greatly impact how your neighbours perceive you.
 Some hints: keep furniture inside; don’t clutter the front porch; don’t hang signs or banners in windows; clean up bottles and litter; keep beer bottles out of sight.
-Talk to your landlord to be clear on your responsibilities for mowing grass, raking leaves, and shovelling snow.
-Look for ways to make small property improvements your neighbours will notice.
+Talk to your landlord to clarify your responsibilities for mowing grass, raking leaves, and shovelling snow.
+Look for ways to make minor property improvements your neighbours will notice.

-Follow parking and traffic rules: Parking can be a real problem.
-Plan on having only as many vehicles as you have proper parking spaces for.
+Follow parking and traffic rules: Parking can be a real problem—plan on having only as many vehicles as you have proper parking spaces.
 Parking is not allowed on sidewalks, lawns, within 3 metres of fire hydrants, or 9 metres from a crosswalk or intersection – all are illegal and subject to fines by the City of Hamilton.
-Play it safe – slow down in residential areas and watch for children and elderly.
+Play it safe – slow down in residential areas and watch for children and the elderly.

-Follow garbage/recycling schedules and rules: Your neighbours can tell you what day garbage is picked up (Mondays, in the local student neighbourhoods close to campus), or call the City for details.
+Follow garbage/recycling schedules and rules: Your neighbours can tell you what day garbage is picked up (Mondays, in the local student neighbourhoods close to campus) or call the City for details.
 Download the Recycle Coach app.
-If the previous tenants left behind unwanted junk, or you have some to get rid of yourself, speak to your landlord about removal or take it to the local Waste Management site in Dundas yourself.
-It is your landlord’s responsibility to supply you with garbage cans with lids, at least 2 blue boxes, and a green cart for organic waste.
+If the previous tenants left behind unwanted junk, or you have some to get rid of yourself, speak to your landlord about removal or take it to the local Waste Management site in Dundas.
+Your landlord is responsible for supplying you with garbage cans with lids, at least two blue boxes, and a green cart for organic waste.

 Take care of your yard: Be clear on whose responsibility it is to shovel snow and cut the lawn – yours or your landlord’s?
-If it is your responsibility to do the work, ask your landlord to provide you with the necessary tools to do so (eg. Lawnmower and shovel).
-Do the work in a timely fashion to avoid complaints from neighbours or even a fine from the by-law office.
-Hamilton by-law requires that snow and ice be cleared from sidewalks within 24 hours of a snowfall, and that grass be no longer than 8 inches in height.
+If it is your responsibility to do the work, ask your landlord to provide you with the necessary tools (e.g., lawnmower and shovel).
+Do the work promptly to avoid complaints from neighbours or a fine from the by-law office.
+Hamilton by-law requires that snow and ice be cleared from sidewalks within 24 hours of snowfall and that grass be no longer than 8 inches in height.

-Party responsibly: If you’re having a party, let your neighbours know ahead of time.
+Party responsibly: If you’re having a party, let your neighbours know.
 They may be more tolerant if you don’t surprise them.
 Limit the number of guests and keep the party inside after 11 p .m.
 Plan parking for your friends and clean up afterwards.
-If you plan to serve and exchange alcohol for money in any way – through ticket sales, admission at the door, passing the hat, or whatever, this is ILLEGAL.
-You and your housemates could face charges and criminal prosecution, resulting in you having a permanent criminal record.
+If you plan to serve and exchange alcohol for money in any way – through ticket sales, admission at the door, passing the hat, this is ILLEGAL.
+You and your housemates could face charges and criminal prosecution, resulting in a permanent criminal record.
 Think twice about the significant long-term ramifications of your actions!

-Handle problems politely: If you’re a good neighbour, it’s not likely that you’ll meet an unfriendly reaction.
-But if you do, it probably means your neighbours have had a problem in the past, so just be polite and make sure their experience with you will help change their minds.
+Handle problems politely: If you’re a good neighbour, you will not likely have an unfriendly reaction.
+But if you do, it probably means your neighbours have had a problem in the past, be polite and ensure their experience with you will help change their minds.
 If your neighbours have a complaint about you, listen, try to see it from their perspective, and change whatever you can.
-Don’t get involved in major disputes – yelling, swearing, escalating the complained-about activity – are all a waste of your energy and bad for your reputation and McMaster’s.

-Introduce yourself: Make a point of meeting your neighbours.
-Give them your name and phone number.
-They’ll be impressed with your openness, and it starts a relationship of trust and respect.
+Introduce yourself: Make a point of meeting your neighbours; they’ll be impressed with your openness, which starts a relationship of trust and respect.